julian-klode/lingolang/docs/permissions.md

 y = x \Leftrightarrow  ass_\mu(perm(x), ctb_{strict}(perm(typeof(x)), base(perm(x)) \text { and } ass_\mu(base(x), base(y))
 $$
 \begin{samepage}
-The rules for converting a pointer permission to a base permission are therefore a bit complicated:
+The rules for converting a pointer permission to a base permission are therefore a bit complicated -- basically, if the base permission becomes non-linear, the target becomes non-linear as well.
 \begin{align*}
     &&ctb(a * A, b)                  :&= a' * ctb(A, t \setminus X)\\
     &&\quad \text { where }  a' &= ctb(a, b) (= b)\\